Associate Professor of Economics and Latin American Studies

 Carnegie Hall, 310d

 Professor Damon’s research broadly focuses on household poverty reduction strategies and food security issues.
-Specific research projects include investigating the impact of international migration on families living in Central America, evaluating the effectiveness of education programs in Latin America, examining food consumption patterns in the United States, and assessing the impact of land degradation and conservation practices on the productivity of Central American farmers.
-She is currently working on a project examining links between conservation, food security, and hunting practices in Tanzania.
+Research projects include investigating the impact of international migration on families living in Central America, studying the economics of bushmeat in East Africa, evaluating the effectiveness of education programs in Latin America, and examining food consumption patterns in the United States.
+She is currently working on several projects in Latin America and Sub-Saharan Africa.
 Professor Damon has worked at a number of international organizations, including the World Bank, the International Food Policy Research Institute, and the Inter-American Institute for Cooperation on Agriculture.
 Her doctorate is in agriculture and natural resource economics.

 BA: University of Vermont, 1997